-I also intend to put this out as a blog post with a bit more detail but figured I'd go on the record somewhere now due to stuff like
+I figured I'd go on the record somewhere now due to stuff like

 making this seem a tad urgent.